 Lee T.and Maren F. – Rosalind Franklin and the DNA Molecule (Honorable Mention)

-Two FSM alumni also received recognition for their high school projects: Evy M. (Honorable Mention for her paper on Dorothea Dix) and Evan H. (History of Immigration Topical Prize for his group website on the Yemenite Immigration to Israel).
+Two FSMN alumni also received recognition for their high school projects: Evy M. (Honorable Mention for her paper on Dorothea Dix) and Evan H. (History of Immigration Topical Prize for his group website on the Yemenite Immigration to Israel).
 Congratulations!

 –Rebecca Slaby and Melissa Andersen, Middle School Humanities Teachers